getsetgames/CCSWF/README.md

 How does it work?
 -----------------
-In its current state CCSWF wraps gameswf in a CCSWF class that inherits from CCNode.
-In other words, create an instance of CCSWF using code like:
+In its current state CCSWF wraps gameswf in a CCSWFNode class that inherits from CCNode.
+In other words, create an instance of CCSWFNode using code like:

 	CCNode *swf = [CCSWFNode nodeWithSWFFile:[[NSBundle mainBundle] pathForResource:@"HelloWorld" ofType:@"swf"]];
 	[self addChild:swf];